Downtown Edmonton: Warehouse District and 104 Street

+On November 7, 2025, O-day'min Park was opened to the public which converted acres of parking lots into greenspace.

 Ice District and Rogers Place

 The Ice District is located between 101 and 104 Street to 103 and 106 Avenue.
 It is a $2.5 billion mixed-use sports and entertainment district being developed on 10 ha of land in Downtown.
 When completed it will be Canada’s largest mixed use and entertainment district.

 A new arena named Rogers Place, for the Edmonton Oilers, was approved in early 2013 and construction of the arena started in March 2014.
-It was named Rogers Place in December 2013 with an agreement form Rogers Communications for 10-year naming rights deal.
+It was named Rogers Place in December 2013 with an agreement from Rogers Communications for 10-year naming rights deal.
 It opened in September 2016.

 Phase One started after the Ice District announcement 2014–2016.
 It has A new Office tower, and attractions along with Rogers Place.
 Edmonton Tower, Winter Garden, and Grand Villa Casino Edmonton, are expected to open in 2016.
 The MacEwan LRT Station was opened in September 2015.
 The next Phase X will is from 2017–2020.
 This includes Stantec Tower, and the JW Marriott Edmonton Ice District & Residences expected to open in 2018.
 Other projects include; A public plaza, future residences, and retail attractions, such as a Rexall pharmacy, Cineplex UltraAVX & VIP Cinemas, and grocery shopping centres.
 Opening throughout the 2017–2020 phase.